Baby Boomer Generation – Mixing Drugs can be Dangerous

 “It is very important for Baby Boomers to use the same pharmacy and make sure that they share all of their prescription drugs and their over-the-counter drugs with their pharmacies,

 Baby Boomers should be concern about our medications.
 Nothing replaces a conversation with your doctor or pharmacist with your list of medications in hand.
-Drugs are treated like commodities in society, and the reality is they all have a risk.
+Drugs are treated as commodities in society, and the reality is they all have a risk.

 Access Hollywood – Heath Ledger Mixing Drugs